 Of course yoga has been shown personally and through medical studies to increase flexibility, strength, energy and vitality.
 Less than five minutes into a class and I can feel that already.
 However, I was curious about the deeper transformation that yoga can offer.
 I have always been a skeptic.
 I want to know things by my own experience and not by someone else telling me what to think.
 I stepped on the yoga path 18 years ago, and my personal inquiry into why I do yoga has evolved over time.
 Through accidents, illness, and heart break; my experience has shown me that the best healing salve I have ever applied is yoga.
 Yoga is a love and truth illuminating practice that calls for nothing but my honest effort and full presence.
 That is it!
 Everyone can succeed in yoga with only a willingness to try and desire to cultivate a steady practice.
 This is key to accessing an unwavering, inner wisdom that continues to astound me.

-It has the power to transform self defeating habits into divinely aligned choices that benefit not only myself, but my loved ones and all beings everywhere.
+Yoga has the power to transform self defeating habits into divinely aligned choices that benefit not only myself, but my loved ones and all beings around me.
 I have witnessed the powerful transformation it has made in my own life and the life of others.
 Yoga has helped me discover my own truth, root deep within my soul, and connect to the universal energy within me that is luminous and always present.
-Keep asking why…and your relationship with yourself will deepen allowing you to show up as your own best guide through life.
+I urge you to keep your curiosity alive, keep asking yourself “why?”.
+Seek your own answers and forge a relationship with yourself that will deepen with practice and allow you to show up as your own best tour guide through life.